 Finally, the account could be liquidated.
 In other words, the final order could provide that the account be emptied and the parties divide the money.
 The disadvantage to this approach is that there will be taxes and penalties incurred, as the money is not being used directly for educational expenses.

 Providing for your child’s future and college education is an important goal.
-We have experience helping our clients find solutions to how to make sure their child’s future is secure even after a divorce.
-Call us today at (732) 529-6937 and we can talk about your case and your child.
+We have experience helping our clients find solutions on how to make sure their child’s future is secure even after a divorce.
+Schedule a Client Vision Meeting and we can talk about your case and your child.